Frequently Asked Questions

 How does the count work in the gradebook?

 Column 1 of the gradebook counts all the quizzes that a student has completed with the required score.
 This count provides the most useful way to track student progress.
-It does not count the pretest or posttest.
+It counts all quizzes, including the single-choice quizzes, the practice quizzes, the pretest and the posttest.

 Why does Newsroom 101 include short essays on some topics but not others?